Renniesb/total_dance_virtual_classes/README.md

 # Summary

-This app allows users to take english listening comprehension quizzes.
-The first screen the user sees is the title page with instructions on how to use the app and a list of the apps.
-From this page the user can click on one of the quizzes to go to a quiz.
-Once the quiz is started each question plays an audio or video and presents fill in the blank sentences for the student to fill out.
-At the end of the quiz the student sees how many questions they got wrong or right.
-Administrators can create new quizzes, and edit quizzes and questions.
+Total Dance Virtual Classes is for dancing enthusiasts all over the world.
+It was built for dancers to receive a curated list of videos based on their dance of choice and skill level.The first screen is the home screen.
+It explains the purpose of the app and shows how to login.
+From here the user can click on the profile link in the navigation.
+From here they will enter in the username and password.
+The user is then taken to the choose a video class playlist page.
+Here the user can select to learn either Salsa, Bachata or Merengue.
+They can then choose their skill level.
+They will then be shown their video classes playlist.
+The user can also see their profile page by clicking on the profile link in the navigation.

 # Technologies Used
 HTML5, CSS3, React, JavaScript, Node.js, Express.